amleshkashyap/moreRailsEtc/hpc_arch_db/networks/README.md

     - Returns a non-negative value which refers to the number of elements in fds whose revents fields have been set to non-zero value (error signal/event).
 Return value 0 refers to timeout and -1 refers to an error in execution of poll.
     - List of bits for events/revents
       - POLLIN - Data is available to be read.
+(Also, connection setup has completed for connection oriented protocols).
-      - POLLPRI - An exception occurred on fd - eg, out of band data on TCP socket, cgroup.events file is modified
+      - POLLPRI - An exception condition on fd - eg, out of band data on TCP socket, cgroup.events file is modified
       - POLLOUT - Writing is possible, but a write larger than the available space in a socket/pipe will still block.
-      - POLLRDHUP
-      - POLLERR
-      - POLLHUP
+      - POLLRDHUP - Stream socket peer closed connection or shut down writing.
+      - POLLERR - Error (only written in revents, ignored in events).
+Also set for a fd referring to the write end of a pipe when read end is closed.
+      - POLLHUP - When reading from a channel like pipe or stream socket, this indicates that the peer closed its end of the channel.
+        Subsequent reads from the channel will return 0 after all outstanding data is consumed.
+This is returned in revents and ignored in events.
-      - POLLNVAL
+      - POLLNVAL - Invalid request. fd not open (only in revents).
       - POLLRDNORM/POLLWRNORM - Same as POLLIN/POLLOUT
-      - POLLRDBAND
-      - POLLWRBAND
+      - POLLRDBAND/POLLWRBAND - Priority band data can be read/written.

     - Errors
       - EFAULT - fds points outside the process' accessible address space.
       - EINTR - A signal encountered before any requested event.
       - EINVAL - nfds value exceeds the configured threshold (RLIMIT\_NOFILE).
+(Also, timeout value is negative).
       - ENOMEM - Unable to allocate memory for kernel data structures.

   * Glossary